‘Demoralizing’ dispute: Trump rejects his own nominee’s team on what Gorsuch told senators

 “I think that telling me he finds these attacks to be demoralizing or disheartening behind closed doors is not enough,” Blumenthal said on CNN.
 “He needs to make that statement publicly and condemn this attack on the judiciary and show the American public that he will be independent.”

-He did not respond to CNN’s Chris Cuomo when asked about Trump’s reference to his military service.
+In 2010, Blumenthal apologized for repeatedly claiming he had served in Vietnam after the the New York Times reported he obtained at least five military deferments between 1965 and 1970 to avoid going to war.

-For years, Blumenthal claimed he had served in Vietnam.
-But according to the New York Times, he obtained at least five military deferments between 1965 and 1970 to avoid going to war.
+“On a few occasions, I have misspoken about my service and I regret that,” Blumenthal said at the time.
+“I take full responsibility, but I will not allow anyone to take a few misplaced words and impugn my record of military service.”

-More from Yahoo News:
+Read more from Yahoo News: